nguyendv/homedir/README.md

 Welcome to dvnguyen's home dir!

-To install packages that I use often, simply run `make install`
+To install packages that I often use, simply run `make install`

-The `main` branch contains configure files for MacOS.
+The `main` branch contains configure files for macOS.
 Check out other branches if you're on another OS.

+Other configurations that don't show here:
+- I use OneDark color presets for item2